Chapter 29 BWV 121 Christum wir sollen loben schon

 C 40 was the first of Bach's Leipzig cantatas to be written for this occasion and is a very different work from C 121.
 Its theme is that of Satan, the bringer of sin, and Christ's victory over him.
 Bach interpolated two chorales in each of C 40 and 64, presumably already in the repertoires of the choir, but if not, capable of being performed at sight.
 One must remember that at this festive time of the Christian year the Magnificat and three cantatas were performed in as many days.
 If we include the New Year celebrations, we find that five cantatas and the Magnificat were performed in a mere eight days, a considerable feat for the most professional and experienced of choirs, even today!
 So it is not surprising that Bach reduced the load of learning new music wherever possible.

 No quarter had been given in the opening chorus of C 40 however.
-There we find a movement which sets out as an Italian ritornello but develops into a giant choral prelude and fugue in four parts.
+There we find a movement which sets out as an Italian ritornello but develops into a giant chorale prelude and fugue in four parts.
 Both cantatas contain bass arias but otherwise they are quite dissimilar.
 That from C 40 describes, to the sounds of chopping and slithering strings, the hacking of the serpent’s head.
 This is Bach's dramatic music at its most extrovert, an example of the operatic rage aria that he had actually been forbidden to write by the conservative ecclesiastical authorities at Leipzig.

 The bass aria from this cantata is, as we shall see, positively joyous.

 The chorale of C 121 is oddly archaic and inevitably dictates the characteristics of the opening fantasia.
 Boyd (p 101) declares its origins to be in the fifth century and its Phrygian modal implications are clear (see also that of C 38, chapter 22).
-Dürr (p 112) suggests that the mixed modes would have made the melody seem somewhat antiquated even in Bach’s day.
+Dürr (p 112) suggests that the mixed modes would have made the melody seem antiquated even in Bach’s day.